 1. Receiving Notice for the University

-Communication to the Faculty Ombuds shall not constitute notice to the University.
+Communication to the Faculty Ombuds may not constitute legal notice to the University.
 This includes allegations that may be perceived to be violations of laws, regulations or policies, such as sexual harassment, issues covered by whistleblower policy, or incidents subject to reporting under the Clery Act.
-Although the Faculty Ombuds may receive such allegations, he/she is not a “campus security authority” as defined in the Clery Act, nor is he/she required to report these allegations to the University.
+Although the Faculty Ombuds may receive such allegations, he/she should not be considered a “campus security authority” as defined in the Clery Act, nor should he/she be required to report these allegations to the University, except as set forth in Section III B above.
 In addition, if the visitor discloses such allegations and expresses a desire to make a formal report, the Faculty Ombuds shall refer the visitor to the appropriate university office(s) for administrative or formal grievance processes.

 2. Putting the University on Notice

-If a visitor would like to put the University on notice regarding a specific situation, or wishes for information to be provided to the University, the Faculty Ombuds shall provide the visitor with information so that the visitor may do so himself/herself.
-In certain situations, including but not limited to situations that involve public safety, harm to self or others, violations of law, discrimination, or sexual harassment, a Faculty Ombuds may have an ethical obligation to put the University on notice in order to protect the safety of members of the University community.
+If a visitor desires to put the University on legal notice regarding a specific situation, or wishes for information to be provided to the University, the Faculty Ombuds shall provide the visitor with information so that the visitor may do so himself/herself.
+In certain situations, including, but not limited to, situations that involve public safety, harm to self or others, violations of law, discrimination, or sexual harassment, a Faculty Ombuds may have an ethical or legal obligation to put the University on notice in order to protect the safety of members of the University community or otherwise comply with law.
 If the Faculty Ombuds decides to put the University on notice, he or she shall do so in writing to the extent practicable.

 3. Formal Processes and Investigations

 The Faculty Ombuds shall not conduct formal investigations of any kind.
-Likewise, he/she shall not participate in the substance of any formal dispute processes, outside agency complaints or lawsuits, either on behalf of a visitor to the Faculty Ombuds or on behalf of the University unless compelled to do so by court order or applicable law.
+Likewise, he/she shall not initiate participation in the substance of any formal dispute processes, outside agency complaints or lawsuits, either on behalf of a visitor to the Faculty Ombuds or on behalf of the University, unless compelled to do so by court order or applicable law.

 4. Record Keeping

-The Faculty Ombuds shall not keep records for the University and shall not create or maintain documents or records for the University about individual matters.
-Notes and any other materials related to a matter shall be maintained in a secure location and manner, and shall be destroyed once the faculty ombuds’ involvement in the matter is concluded.
+As a university employee, the Faculty Ombuds shall manage documents and other forms of records consistent with the provisions of GRAMA or other relevant law.
+Notes and any other materials related to a matter shall be maintained in a secure location and manner, and shall be destroyed once the faculty ombuds’ involvement in the matter is concluded, as permitted by law.

 5. Advocacy for Parties

 It is of paramount importance that the Faculty Ombuds not compromise their status as a neutral third party.
 Thus, the Faculty Ombuds shall not act as an advocate or representative for any individual party in a dispute, nor for the University administration.
+It is not within the scope of the Faculty Ombuds’ Charter to assist visitors in formulating or drafting complaints.

 6. Adjudication of Issues